snotskie/ttrpg/site/src/index.md

 !!! tip "Character Creation: Step Three!"
     Begin to describe your character's back story and list three specific skills that they have proven their ability in, such as through schooling, study, training, or so on.

-    You may spend two Level-ups to gain an additional specific skill or expansion of your Background, within reason.
+    Each time you gain Level, you may gain an additional specific skill or expansion of your Background, within reason.

 ## Hero

 Characters in this game have Heros that they look up to.
 Once per session, when you succeed a Check or win a Contest by $5$ or more while acting as your Hero would, gain $3$ Blessings and an Inspiration.

+When you reach Level 3, and again at Level 7, describe how your relationship to your Hero has changed.

 !!! tip "Character Creation: Step Four!"
     Describe who your character looks up to, whose work they strive to emulate, who taught them everything they know, or so on.
 What would it look like to make their Hero happy? upset?
 What is their connection to their Hero, and where is their Hero up to in the world now?